johnpyp/edgedb/docs/cli/edgedb_migration/edgedb_migration_apply.rst

         The ``--dev-mod`` option is compatible with EdgeDB server 3.0 and above.

-    Apply the current schema changes on top of the current migration history, without having created a new migration.
+    Applies the current schema changes on top of the current migration history, without having created a new migration.
 This works the same way as :ref:`ref_cli_edgedb_watch` but without starting a long-running watch task.